Michaelpalacce/gobi/README.md

 Sync starategies will be used to hold different conflict resolution methods.
 They are an abstraction that is supposed to make an automated or non-automated decision what should happen in case of a sync conflict.

+### Bi-Directional Syncing

+The server will store a copy of events from a variable amount of time.
+By default this will be set to 1 year.

+When a client connects, the client will notify the Server when the last event received was and the server will send all the events that the client needs to repeat.
+Upon receiving this list, the client will enqueue the events that it needs to replay and start executing on them.
+Whenever files need to be fetched from the server, the [Data Transmission](#data-transmission) section will be used to handle that.
+While the process is ongoing, the server may notify the client of any additional changes that have happened.
+Any changes that have ocurred, will be added at the end of the client's queue.

+#### Conflict Resolution

+In case of a conflict while executing the strategy, the client will be prompted to make a decision.
+If the client's changes are accepted, any events sent to the queue later on regarding that file will be ignored.
+This also includes additional events that may have been sent after.
+Once the queue is cleared, and the initial sync is marked as complete, then events will be taken on a case by case bassis.

 ### Storage Abstraction